RasaHQ/rasa/README.md

 Rasa has a Interactive Learning module that provides a way to train a model by correcting and validating the assistant's predictions at every conversation phase.
 The Interactive Learning uses NLG (Natural Language Generation) and NLU (Natural Language Understanding) to develop the Rasa assistant.

 There is a ready example that can be used with Interactive Learning, and it can be found in `example\concertbot`.
 The [example readme](https://github.com/RasaHQ/rasa/blob/main/examples/concertbot/README.md) shows the step by step to run it as a IL model and start to train it.
 Futhermore, it uses Rasa Visualization to assist the training.

+There is more documentation about Rasa Interactive Leaning at the [oficial Rasa Docs](https://rasa.com/docs/rasa/writing-stories#using-interactive-learning)

 ## Releases
 Rasa has implemented robust policies governing version naming, as well as release pace for major, minor, and patch releases.